AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingStaticAnomalyDetectionModel.md

-# Creating Anomaly Detection Model
+# Creating Static Anomaly Detection Model

 Hello guys!
 Today, I will be showing you on how to create a anomaly-detection-based model that could detect unusual player behavior that often cheating or suspicious actions.